 For the iPhone, AppleCare+ extends your warranty coverage from one year to two, and extends phone and chat support from 90 days to the full two years as well.

-You also get up to two incidents of accidental damage coverage for a relatively low service fee.
+You also get up to two incidents of accidental damage coverage per year for a relatively low service fee.
 If you’ve only damaged the screen, a screen replacement is only $29.
 But if the iPhone has other damage, the fee is $99. iPhones are eligible for the Express Replacement Service, letting you request a replacement device in the mail before you send your original damaged device in for repair.

 So let’s say you drop your iPhone on the corner, which breaks the screen but also dents the enclosure enough that Apple can’t fix just the screen—that’s a $99 repair.
 If the screen shatters but the rest of the phone is relatively unscathed, $29.